abikesa/ukusoma/kitabo/ensi/insalata/chatbot.md

 I can immediately map this into HTML using your current CSS layout: TOC, float-frames, `<main>`, `<aside>`, and even a sidebar with iframe embeds.

-Would you like the `.html` version now, or should I apply this format to another symbolic entry from your backlog?
+Would you like the `.html` version now, or should I apply this format to another symbolic entry from your backlog?# flick 20250501174920-9Fec